 Each partner within the consortium should benefit from the Eurostars project and should offer crucial expertise to enable the execution of the project.

-What is this funding for?
+What is Eurostars funding for?

-This funding is to achieve proof of concept.
+Eurostars funding is awarded to achieve proof of concept.
 Within two years after project, the product should be on the market, or clinical trials should start.
 Activities for life sciences often include all pre-clinical development steps until a small first-in-man study (compound screening, efficacy / tox studies, pharmacokinetic, etc).
 The project is evaluated from innovation, cooperation and economical perspectives.